vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 - [ ] As a node, when a new asset proposal is emitted, I can validate the asset with it's chain, and send the result of the validation through the chain to the other nodes (first phase proposal) (<a name="0027-ASSP-005" href="#0027-ASSP-005">0027-ASSP-005</a>)
 - [ ] As a node, when a new asset is accepted through governance, I can sign a payload to the user so they can whitelist the asset with the bridge (<a name="0027-ASSP-006" href="#0027-ASSP-006">0027-ASSP-006</a>)
-- [ ] AS a node, I receive events from the external blockchain queue, that's confirm the asset is enabled in the bridge. (<a name="0027-ASSP-007" href="#0027-ASSP-007">0027-ASSP-007</a>)
+- [ ] As a node, I receive events from the external blockchain queue, that's confirm the asset is enabled in the bridge. (<a name="0027-ASSP-007" href="#0027-ASSP-007">0027-ASSP-007</a>)
 - [ ] As a node, when an existing asset is modified through governance changing any one of `maximumLifetimeDeposit` or `withdrawalDelayThreshold`, emit a signed a payload to the world so that they can update the corresponding parameters on the bridge (<a name="0027-ASSP-008" href="#0027-ASSP-008">0027-ASSP-008</a>)

 ## Validation